0-v-0/lmdb-orm/README.md

-# lmdb ORM
+# LMDB ORM
-A simple ORM for lmdb
+A simple ORM for LMDB

 ## Features
 - Cross platform